christophschuhmann/school-bud-e-frontend/README.md

 ## 🌟 Overview

 School Bud-E is an intelligent and empathetic learning assistant designed to revolutionize the educational experience.
-Developed by [LAION](https://laion.ai) in collaboration with the ELLIS Institute Tübingen, Collabora, the Tübingen AI Center and the DFKI, School Bud-E focuses on empathy, natural interaction, and personalized learning.
+Developed by [LAION](https://laion.ai) in collaboration with the ELLIS Institute Tübingen, Collabora, the Tübingen AI Center and the German Research Center for Artificial Intelligence (DFKI), and Intel, School Bud-E focuses on empathy, natural interaction, and personalized learning.

 ## 🚀 Features (WIP)